Nihira11/bank-churn-intelligence/README.md

 | Random Forest | 0.851 | 0.642 | 0.610 | 0.626 | 0.865 |
 | **XGBoost** ✓ | **0.868** | **0.775** | **0.498** | **0.606** | **0.875** |

-**XGBoost** was selected as the final model based on highest ROC-AUC (0.875) and best overall predictive performance.
+**XGBoost** was selected as the final model based on highest ROC-AUC score of 0.875 and best overall predictive performance.

 ### Features Used